akruis/stackless_historic/Stackless/readme.txt

   especially from Guido.
 At that time I was really disappointed, and it took some time to understand that his reaction was absolutely correct.
-The code was simply too tricky and complicated, and the implementation effort necessary toget complete stacklessness was high.
+The code was simply too tricky and complicated, and the implementation effort necessary to get complete stacklessness was high.
   Also, I was too much bound to the incredible concept of continuations, which finally killed my success.